Star Blazers: Comico

 The second adaptation (actually two miniseries) was published by Comico Comics in the late 1980s and served as a postscript to the second season.
 The plot leveraged the fact that the Season Three script had misidentified the enemy in the New Voyage flashbacks as a remnant of the Comet Empire.
+The first series was printed in full process color instead of the hand separations used for printing most comic books.
 In this series, it was discovered that the White Comet Empire's rear fleet (comprising fully half of the empire's entire fleet) still existed and—with Earth's entire fleet (other than the Argo) having been wiped out—only the Argo stood between this massive enemy fleet and Earth.
 In this story, the Comet Empire took over the Yamato and used it against Earth.
 The second Comico miniseries dealt with the Star Force's battle against a renegade Earth General and his alien allies.
 Due to its weak artwork and story, this second miniseries was less well received than the first.

 Voyager Entertainment Print

-From March 1995 to May 1997, Voyager Entertainment (under the Argo Press imprint) published 12 issues of Star Blazers: The Magazine of Space Battleship Yamato before publication was halted due to poor sales.
+From March 1995 to May 1997, Voyager Entertainment (under the Argo Press imprint) published twelve issues (#0–11) of Star Blazers: The Magazine of Space Battleship Yamato before publication was halted due to poor sales.